Complete Description of Matching Polytopes with One Linearized Quadratic Term for Bipartite Graphs: Main results

-Throughout this section we assume $m = n$, since otherwise, $K_{m,n}$ does not contain perfect matchings.
+\paragraph{Perfect matchings.} We now assume $m = n$, since otherwise, $K_{m,n}$ does not contain perfect matchings.
 Since the formulations for perfect matchings are obtained by replacing Inequalities~\eqref{ConstraintMatchingDegree} by Equations~\eqref{ConstraintPerfectMatchingDegree}, the corresponding polytopes are faces of the ones defined in the Section~\ref{SectionIntroduction}, and we immediately obtain the following results from the corresponding theorems in Section~\ref{SectionResults}:

 \begin{corollary} The convex hull of all $(\chi(M),y) \in \setdef{0,1}^E \times \setdef{0,1}$, for which $M$ is a perfect matching $M$ in $K_{n,n}$ and $y = 1$ implies $e_1,e_2 \in M$, is equal to the set of $(x,y) \in \R^E \times \R$ that satisfy Constraints~\eqref{ConstraintMatchingNonnegative}, \eqref{ConstraintMatchingBound}, \eqref{ConstraintMatchingQuadraticGood}, \eqref{ConstraintMatchingQuadraticDown} and \eqref{ConstraintPerfectMatchingDegree}. \end{corollary}